 Increasing synchronicity of global extreme fire weather

 I am an early-career climate scientist pushing the boundaries of understanding wildfires and climate extremes using hydroclimatic, data-driven, and geostatistical approaches.
-My work has led to step-changes in understanding the synchronicity and persistence of extreme fire weather, factors that strongly influence extreme fires.
+My work has led to step-changes in understanding the synchronicity and persistence of extreme fire weather, factors that strongly influence extreme fire activity.

 I work with Prof. John Abatzoglou, who leads the Climatology Lab at University of California, Merced.